cx-olquinjica/Deep-Learning-Personal-Notebooks/README.md

 ## Important Note:

 Because of how relevant __Transformers__ have become in current machine learning research, the relative positions of the topics highlighted by __boldface__ notation will probably change, because I will dedicate a huge amount of time working with transformers, and don't intend to neglect these areas.

+As I side note, I will spend more time working on __Natural Language Processing__ projects because I inspire to contribute to __increase the digital representation of african languages__.